2011 Chinese pro-democracy protests: Protest strategy and tactics

-On 2 March, organisers declared a three-stage strategy.
+On 2 March, organizers declared a three-stage strategy.
 The first stage would take "a few weeks, a couple of months, a year or even longer"; the second stage would include "holding a jasmine flower and [using] mobile phones or music players to play [the folk song] Such a Beautiful Jasmine".
-Organisers declared the third stage as "when the street-walking revolution is irreversible"; it would involve people criticising the government openly and without fear.
+Organizers declared the third stage as "when the street-walking revolution is irreversible"; it would involve people criticizing the government openly and without fear.

-The media reported a vindication by protest organisers on 2 March saying, "Now China's government clearly shows its horror and fear of the people, as if facing a deadly enemy.
+The media reported a vindication by protest organizers on 2 March saying, "Now China's government clearly shows its horror and fear of the people, as if facing a deadly enemy.
 A modest amount of people, just by walking, have demonstrated the people's power, and the government's response has revealed its weaknesses to the world."
 For 6 March, protesters were urged to "either gather near fast-food restaurants, take a stroll, or eat at the restaurants, ... [and order] set meal No3 at the McDonald's and the KFC".

 February 2011

 20 February

-The Associated Press reported that only "a handful of people" were known to have actively involved in organizing the staging rallies in 13 cities.
+The Associated Press reported that only "a handful of people" were known to have been actively involved in organizing the staging rallies in 13 cities.
 The Globe and Mail reported that the 20 February appeal was answered by 200 people at the Beijing rendezvous.
-There was a similar protest in Shanghai with about 100 participants.
+There was a similar protest in Shanghai.
+One demonstrator condemned the government as "a tyranny that suppresses the citizens."

-An elderly female demonstrator in Shanghai stated: "Our country has no proper legal system, it's a one-party dictatorship, a tyranny, that suppresses the citizens.
-There is also land eviction.
-Many people are beaten to death in many land eviction cases."

 The United States Ambassador to China, Jon Huntsman, Jr., was seen at the protest rendezvous point.
 Huntsman exchanged a few words with people in Chinese and then his entourage departed the site immediately.
-US Embassy spokesman Richard Buangan said that Huntsman and family were on their way to a museum and "they immediately left" once they realized what was going on.
-The Atlantic Wire reports: "that hasn't stopped nationalist Chinese bloggers from using Huntsman's appearance to drum-up conspiracies of a U.S. plot to destabilize China".
+Huntsman had previously stood outside a court in Beijing to protest the conviction of an American sentenced on espionage charges, as well as posting a message on Weibo about Internet freedom.
+US Embassy spokesman Richard Buangan said that Huntsman happened to be passing by a nearby McDonald's and were unaware of the protest.